MicrosoftDocs/azure-dev-docs/articles/intro/azure-developer-key-concepts.md

 ## Azure regions

 A region is a set of datacenters deployed within a latency-defined perimeter and connected through a dedicated regional low-latency network.
-Azure gives you the flexibility to deploy applications where you need to, including across multiple regions to deliver cross-region resiliency.
+Azure gives you the flexibility to deploy applications where you need to, including across multiple regions to deliver cross-region resiliency when necessary.

 Typically, you want all of the resources for a solution to be in the same region to minimize latency between different components of your application.
-This means if your solution consists of an Azure App Service, a database, and Azure Storage, all of these resources should be created in the same Azure region.
+This means if your solution consists of an Azure App Service, a database, and Azure Blob storage, all of these resources should be created in the same Azure region.

 Not every Azure service is available in every region.
 The [Products available by region](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=all) page can help you find a region where the Azure services needed by your app are available.